nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box>

 {{ icon_tip }} **You may <tooltip content="i.e., copy-paste, not clone/fork">re-purpose/adopt</tooltip> code** from any of the below to be used in your tP, provided you give credit to the source (and do not claim such code as yours).
-* The iP code of any of your team members, or of any other person in the module.
+* The iP code of any of your team members, or of any other person in the course.
-* Code from [AddressBook-Level2](https://se-education.org/addressbook-level2/) or any code used in module activities {{ "e.g., personbook" if not tic4001 }}
+* Code from [AddressBook-Level2](https://se-education.org/addressbook-level2/) or any code used in course activities {{ "e.g., personbook" if not tic4001 }}

 </box>